Childhood and Education Journey of Fareed Zakaria in Timeline

 July 2020: Signed Harper's Letter

-In July 2020, Fareed Zakaria was one of the 153 signers of the "Harper's Letter" (also known as "A Letter on Justice and Open Debate") that expressed concern that "the free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted."
+In July 2020, Fareed Zakaria was one of the 153 signers of the "Harper's Letter," expressing concern about increasing restrictions on the free exchange of information and ideas.

 In February 2025, Fareed Zakaria endorsed Pennsylvania Senator John Fetterman for the 2028 Democratic Party presidential primaries.